Luminol Was First Created in 1902 - But How Does It Work?

 According to a document created by the National Criminal Justice Referral Service, luminol was first proposed for American forensic applications in 1942.
 It took some time for police departments to accept - not to mention understand and afford - luminol and its attendant training and equipment requirements.

-Challenges to luminol evidence were, and are, numerous and sometimes quite valid.
-Common household items like bleach can trigger false positives, as can vegetables like the aforementioned horse - and other - radishes, turnips, carrots and even green beans.
-Residue from heavy cigarette and cigar smoke can affect results, as can the presence of varnish or oil-based paint.
+Challenges to luminol evidence are sometimes valid.
+Common household items like bleach can trigger false positives, as can certain vegetable matter like the aforementioned horseradish.
+Residue from heavy cigarette and cigar smoke can also affect results.

 Luminol, by the early 1990s, became a standard tool for forensics teams in even small police departments.
 It is, unquestionably, the most reliable indicator of the presence of blood.
 Early luminol adopter and forensics expert Gary A. Rini famously promised it can indicate one drop of blood in five million drops of water.